Top Market News: What Happened In Investing Today

 It's not an "Amazon destroys all" day today, to judge by a few headlines.

-Solid results for Wal-Mart in the U.S.: I've been tempted by a contrarian view of Wal-Mart (WMT), if it is even contrarian.
+Solid results for Wal-Mart in the U.S.: I've been tempted by a contrarian view of Wal-Mart (NYSE:WMT) if it is even contrarian.
 The broad sketch of the thesis (which is all I have) relies on the idea that there's a persistent segment of the U.S. population that does not and will not shop online.
-No matter how many inroads Amazon (AMZN) makes, it can't wipe out everyone, especially companies that serve the unbanked and uncomputered.
+No matter how many inroads Amazon (NASDAQ:AMZN) makes, it can't wipe out everyone, especially companies that serve the unbanked and uncomputered.
 The stock has been doing well lately anyway, so perhaps that overhang is no longer on investors' minds.

-I did common size income statements for the past 5 years, and the numbers are unbelievably consistent.
+I did common size income statements for the past five years, and the numbers are unbelievably consistent.
 COGS is always 75% of revenue, depreciation always 3%, SG&A always 20%.
 I like thinking about mean-variance analysis for company fundamentals, but I started confusing myself about whether to calculate standard deviations of percent changes in income statement items, so I'll leave it at: Wal-Mart's annual earnings eyeball as super consistent.
 Too bad we have to be on the lookout for the Amazon secular shift.

-Finally, I wasn't sure how to interpret the ~80 bps in reference to E-commerce's share of comps.
+Finally, I wasn't sure how to interpret the ~80 bps in reference to e-commerce's share of comps.
 I'm all ears for answers.

-Alibaba down 1.7% after earnings miss: This is going to seem like a cheap comparison of a growth vs. mature company, but since these reports came out on the same day, might as well discuss: Alibaba (BABA) is not consistent like Wal-Mart.
-First of all, the growth is huge -- revenue CAGR of 30%.
+Alibaba down 1.7% after earnings miss: This is going to seem like a cheap comparison of a growth vs. mature company, but since these reports came out on the same day, might as well discuss: Alibaba (NYSE:BABA) is not consistent like Wal-Mart.
+First of all, the growth is huge - revenue CAGR of 30%.
 But not only that, COGS has ranged from 26% to 37% of revenue over the past four years.
 SG&A has dropped relative to revenue.
 My brow furrows as I look at a 71% net margin for 2016 that includes nonoperating income that's larger than EBIT.
 Interesting company.

 Children's Place +11% after defying retail slump in Q1.
-To be honest what most impresses me about Children's Place (PLCE) is its five year run from under 50 to over 100.
+To be honest what most impresses me about Children's Place (NASDAQ:PLCE) is its five-year run from under 50 to over 100.
 I'm not a customer, so maybe it's an investing blind spot for me, but I'd always thought it wasn't doing very well.
 Huh.

 By the way, these earnings capsules have been pretty balance sheet deficient.
-I find myself thinking from time to time what alternate uses their might be for a Wal-Mart's asset base.
+I find myself thinking from time to time what alternate uses there might be for a Wal-Mart's asset base.
 There's $123.3 billion in buildings and land booked on WMT's 2016 balance sheet.

 Tech